 “Robust Christ-centered education begins with the perspective that all people are created in the image of God.”

 Though there are elements of truth in these principles, a historical perspective on education reveals that education has often had a deeper purpose centered on character formation and the development of moral virtues.
 This emerged from the western cultural heritage where Christianity was a foundational part of all education systems.
 That didn’t make those systems perfect by any means, but it allowed the opportunity for spiritual and eternal purposes to inform the temporal.

 In the context of Canada’s pluralistic secular society today, many Christian education institutions are still motivated by getting at the deeper “why” of education.
 Robust Christ-centered education begins with the perspective that all people are created in the image of God, and therefore are imbued with dignity and value.
 Further, Christian education rests on the understanding that creation is broken by sin and that redemption is only possible through Jesus Christ.

-When education starts here — whether its specific skill training, philosophy, science, business or anything else — it leads to graduates motivated to make their organizations better in responsible ways and to care for those around them, at their place of work and in their neighborhoods.
-This is true even amidst cultural differences related to belief and values.
+When education starts here — whether it’s specific skill training, philosophy, science, business or anything else — it leads to graduates motivated to make their organizations better in responsible ways and to care for those around them, at their place of work and in their neighbourhoods.
+This is true even amidst cultural differences related to beliefs and values.
 And this is good for all.